kragen/derctuo/segments-and-blocks.md

 all, just using all this segments and nodes stuff to make it reasonably easy to run a little code with a lot of data.
-Second, it could dynamically load bytecode blocks into RAM and run them in an interpreter --- the AVR is slow enough that this would be somewhat limiting, and it's certainly power-hungry, but this would allow relatively quick task switching.
-Third, it could dynamically load machine-code blocks (whether somewhat dynamically created from bytecode or compiled ahead of time) and burn them into a "transient program area" in its Flash so it could run them, although this will limit its lifespan.
-Fourth, if it's a microcontroller that can run from RAM, which the AVR can't, it could just load blocks of machine code into RAM and run that.
+Second, it could dynamically load bytecode blocks into RAM and run them in an interpreter — the AVR is slow enough that this would be somewhat limiting, and it’s certainly power-hungry, but this would allow relatively quick task switching.
+Third, it could dynamically load machine-code blocks (whether somewhat dynamically created from bytecode or compiled ahead of time) and burn them into a “transient program area” in its Flash so it could run them, although this will limit its lifespan.
+Fourth, if it’s a microcontroller that can run from RAM, which the AVR can’t, it could just load blocks of machine code into RAM and run that.

 ### STM32 ###

-Nowadays, as described in file `stm32`, it probably doesn't make sense to use an AVR; you should use at least a Cortex-M processor like the STM32; a 48MHz STM32F031x4 with 16 kibibytes of RAM costs US$1.30, and I think some STM32s are even cheaper than that.
+Nowadays, as described in file `stm32`, it probably doesn’t make sense to use an AVR; you should use at least a Cortex-M processor like the STM32; a 48MHz STM32F031x4 with 16 kibibytes of RAM costs US$1.30, and I think some STM32s are even cheaper than that.
 As bonuses, you get